bazz-the-spazz/Piegraph-function/README.md

 *grey.proportion*: proportion of the grey area

-*total.angle*: angle of the circle which is not occupied by the grey area
+*total.angle*: angle of the segments which is not occupied by the grey area

 *colors*: Vector of colors of the proportions.
 Should be specified as character.
 If the vector is to long it also specify the grey color.